ManthanThakor/AboutMySelf/README.md

 # Manthan's Personal Website

-This repository contains the code for Manthan's personal website, showcasing his skills and projects.
+This repository contains the code for Manthan's personal website, showcasing my skills and projects.

 ## Overview